Tips for doing business with European buyers in the fish and seafood sector

 It is important to stay on top of developments in the European market for several reasons.
 Knowing what is going on with your potential buyer will give you an advantage, because you will know what they are looking for and in which situation they are.
 This information will allow you to cater your offers to current market realities.
 By keeping up to date with market realities, you also show your potential buyer that you are professional and serious, and that you can engage with them on the topics which they consider important.

-There are a range of different sources of information that can help you to keep up to date with the European market.
+There is a range of different sources of information that can help you to keep up to date with the European market.
 Industry news sources, such as Seafood Source and Undercurrent, track and report on news, trade and trends in the industry.
-If you are focused on shrimp, the Seafood Trade Intelligence Portal’s (STIP) ShrimpTails magazine gives you information on European and global shrimp markets, production and trends.
-STIP’s other products provide intelligence on the wider seafood industry.
+If you are focused on shrimp, check out Seafood TIP and subscribe to the ShrimpTails magazine’s mailing list in order to get information on European and global shrimp markets, production and trends.
+Seafood TIP’s other products provide intelligence on the wider seafood industry.

 Other sources of insight into developments in the European market: